How do you plan future cities? Explore alternative theories and innovative solutions for urban challenges in the Global South.

-You'll learn about today's urban challenges focusing on developing countries, referred to as the global south.
-We will debate the benefits of three pathways, going beyond traditional urban strategies and policies:
+Learn about today's urban challenges focusing on developing countries, referred to as the Global South.
+We will debate the benefits associated with three different themes, going beyond traditional urban strategies and policies:

 1. Spatial justice

-Spatial justice is undoubtedly one of the greatest challenges of urban contexts in emerging economies.
+Having fair, inclusive and healthy urban contexts is one of the greatest challenges of cities in emerging economies.

 2. Housing Provision and Management

-- Is the just city framework applicable in cities with extreme socio-economic inequality?
+- Is the 'just city' framework applicable to cities with extreme socio-economic inequality?

 - Can community-led housing initiatives provide effective solutions for households in need?

-In this architecture and urban planning course, academic urban planning expertise from TU Delft is used to formulate possible answers to these questions, and is applied in a range of challenging case studies from Ghana, Brazil, Malaysia, Chile, and China, among others.
-This course offers you a new perspective to understand and analyze the urban challenges of the global south.
+In this architecture and urban planning course, academic urban planning expertise from TU Delft is used to formulate possible answers to these questions, and is applied in a range of challenging case studies from Latin America, MENA region, Sub-Saharan Africa, South-East Asia, , among others.
+This course offers you a new perspective to understand and analyse the urban challenges of the Global South.